anishban/SecureJudge/README.md

 - Invalid request handling
 - 404 handling

-The API tests mock queue submission so tests do not require Redis, Docker, or the worker.
+The API tests mock queue submission so tests do not require Redis, Docker, PostgreSQL, or the worker.

 ---